git-pull/tao-of-tmux/manuscript/08-configuration.md

 in a `~/.zshrc` or `~/.bashrc` file. `bind r source ~/.tmux.conf` in the tmux configuration is the same as `$ tmux bind r source ~/.tmux.conf`.

-You could always create a shell script prefixing `tmux ` in front of commands and run it on fresh servers.
+You could always create a shell script prefixing `tmux` in front of commands and run it on fresh servers.
 The result is the same.
 Same goes if you manually type in `$ tmux set-option` and `$ tmux bind-key` commands into any terminal (in or outside tmux).

-This in .tmux.conf:
+This in `.tmux.conf`:

 {language=shell, line-numbers=off}
     bind-key a send-prefix